Last updated on September 21st, 2019 at 01:07 pm

-Well, chances are you may be making one of the following five mistakes that drive up your overhead and throw your finances out of whack.
+Well, chances are you may be making one of the following four mistakes that drive up your overhead and throw your finances out of whack.

 Before we get into it, though, I’m going to give an honorable mention to two other profitability killers.
 These are actually the BIGGEST sources of lost profit, but we’ve covered them thoroughly before and I don’t want to rehash them: